crabdancing/phomemo-d30/README.md

 but takes no code directly from said library.
 That library in turn is based heavily on the work of others, including [viver](https://github.com/vivier/phomemo-tools) and [theacodes](https://github.com/theacodes/phomemo_m02s).

 The gist of it is that there are several magic sequences sent to the appliance by their 'Print Master' Android app.
-These were sniffed
+These were sniffed, and now can be blindly transmitted by a number of scripts and utilities available on Github.
+This is one such utility.

 Sponsored by Exobody